chiyodad/cbeams.github.io/_drafts/epoch.md

     $ TZ=MST7MDT date -j -f "%m-%d-%Y %T" "07-02-1978 07:02:00" +%s
     268232520

-    # Divide by 60 for 'epoch minutes'
+    # Divide by 60 for "epoch minutes"
     $ echo 268232520 / 60 | bc
     4470542

-This means that if I had a page representing my birth at:
+This means that if I had a page representing my birth at

     http://chris.beams.io/events/birth

-its shortlink/timestamp URL would be:
+its shortlink/timestamp URL would be

     http://chris.beams.io/4470542